 The October 2017 California Fires in Northern California were devastating.
 Northern California will be dealing with the death and destruction of recent wildfires for years.
-The immediate life-safety concerns about fire are obvious and frightening, but what many don’t realize is that returning to fire damaged buildings is also hazardous.
-Cleaning after fire is part of recovery, but done wrong this activity may do more harm.
+The immediate life safety concerns about fire are obvious and frightening, but what many don’t realize is that returning to fire damaged buildings is also hazardous.
+Cleaning after fire is part of recovery, but done improperly this activity may do more harm.
 If you’re returning to a fire damaged community follow these fire restoration tips to reduce your health risks.

-Immediate Threats When Cleaning After Fire
+Immediate Threats when Cleaning after Fire

-These basic measures may save your life when you return to cleanup after a fire.
+These basic measures may save your life when you return to clean up after a fire.

 - Do not reenter a fire stricken area or building unless a professional has verified it is safe to enter.
-Fires may reappear and you don’t want to be stuck in the danger zone.
+Fires may reappear and you don’t want to be stuck in the fire zone.
 Do not go around police/fire barricades or ignore evacuation orders.